bluprince13/slides/slides/js-behind-the-scenes/index.md

 - The async keywod isn't all that useful in itself.
 - The await keyword lets you pause a function until whatever's on its right is resolved.
+- It's invoking the `then` method on the promise.

 --

-## Await pauses your code until Promise is fulfilled and then returns the resulting value
+## Await pauses your code until Promise is fulfilled and then returns the PromiseResult

 Note: